sansin5982/Statistics-with-R/Chapter-5-Graphs.md

 A bar chart displays the distribution of categorical or discrete data.
 It consists of bars, where the height represents the frequency or proportion of each category.
-Bar charts are useful for comparing categories and identifying the most common or least common ones.
+Bar charts are are effective in presenting comparisons between different categories or data points.
+They are especially useful when working with discrete data or when showcasing data that doesn’t have a continuous range..

 -   We are using mtcars dataset
 -   Before doing visualization a basic exploration of data is must